qwshen/spark-flight-connector/docs/tutorial.md

       .option("merge.byColumn", "customer_id")
     .mode("append").save()
     ```
-    Then go to Dremio web-ui to check data changes.
+    Then go to the Dremio web-ui to check data changes.